uvsq22200574/DeadByDaylight_Pack_Creator/README.md

 * For detailed usage instructions, see the [Wiki](https://github.com/uvsq22200574/DeadByDaylight_Pack_Creator/wiki).

-* **You will need to provide the base Dead by Daylight assets yourself.
+* **You will need to provide the base Dead by Daylight assets or those you own yourself.
 The default assets can be obtained from [Nighlight](https://nightlight.gg/packs/default).
 I am not affiliated with Nighlight or Dead by Daylight, and no copyrighted assets are included in this repository.**